Kurds push to drive militants from Mosul Dam with U.S. air support

 In the town of Dohuk, about 100 Yazidis held demonstrations on Sunday, complaining that they had given up on Iraq and wanted to travel to Turkey but were prevented from doing so by Kurdish security forces.

+"The Yazidi civilians want to stay in Syria because it is safer, but the volunteers really want to go back to Iraq to fight," he said by phone.

-(Additional reporting by Youssef Boudlai in Serimli Military Base, Syria, Oliver Holmes in Beirut, Isabel Coles in Arbil, Michelle Martin in Berlin and Jeff Mason in Washington; Writing by Michael Georgy and Peter Cooney; Editing by Jason Neely and Paul Simao)
+(Additional reporting by Youssef Boudlai in Serimli Military Base, Syria, and Oliver Holmes in Beirut, Isabel Coles in Arbil and Michelle Martin in Berlin; writing by Michael Georgy; editing by Jason Neely)